winwiz1/crisp-react/README.md

     - Implementation complexity that results in a larger and more knotty codebase to maintain.
 That in turn leads to more potential problems while implementing the required functionality, writing test cases and resolving support issues.

-    - Run-time computing overhead causing [server delays](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#server-vs-static) (for run-time SSR) thus defeating or partially offsetting the performance benefits of SSR.
+    - Run-time computing overhead causing [server delays](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#server-vs-static) (for run-time SSR) that defeat or partially offset the performance benefits of SSR.

     - Run-time computing overhead reducing the ability to sustain workloads (for run-time SSR coupled with complex or long HTML markup) which makes it easier to mount DoS attack aimed at webserver CPU exhaustion.
 In a case of cloud deployment, the frequency of malicious requests could be low enough to avoid triggering DDoS protection offered by the cloud vendor yet sufficient to saturate the server CPU and trigger autoscaling thus increasing the monetary cost.
 This challenge can be mitigated using a rate limiter which arguably should be an integral part of run-time SSR offerings.